bitmark-inc/docs/pages/learning-bitmark/quick-start/working-with-bitmarks/creating-bitmark-account.md

     $ bitmark-cli -n <network> -i <identity> seed
     ```

-    > The `seed` command prints out all the information about a Bitmark-CLI user.
+    > The `seed` command prints out all the information about a Bitmark CLI user.

     *Example:*